 Following in Schwab’s footsteps, TD Ameritrade quickly cut commissions to $0 as well, making all trades free.
 It makes for a solid competitor to Schwab, with a similarly well-rounded platform.

 Like Schwab, it offers many different account types, including IRAs and ESAs.
-And it allows you to trade all the same types of securities, including stocks, bonds, ETFs, mutual funds, options, and futures.
+And it allows you to trade all the same types of securities, including stocks, bonds, exchange-traded funds (ETFs), mutual funds, options, and futures.
 Among mutual funds, it offers over 4,100 funds with no transaction fee.

 TD Ameritrade does offer a robo-advisor service, but it’s not particularly flexible, and the company charges an advisory fee of 0.3%.
 If automated investing through a robo-advisor interests you, consider free alternatives like Schwab, SoFi Invest, or Ally Invest when you start investing.